Ankle Brace for Basketball: Play Hard, No Fear

 Do ankle braces slow you down on the court?

-No. Research consistently shows ankle braces don't meaningfully affect speed, vertical jump, or agility in basketball players.
-There's a short adjustment period when you first start wearing one, but most players stop noticing it after a few sessions.
+A good basketball brace should not take over your movement.
+There may be a short adjustment period when you first start wearing one, but most players stop noticing it after a few sessions.

 Should I wear an ankle brace if I've never sprained my ankle?

 Yes, if you play regularly.
 Most ankle sprains in basketball happen without a prior injury.
 Prevention is the whole point.
-Athletes who don't wear a brace are two to three times more likely to sprain their ankle.
 Waiting until something goes wrong isn't a strategy.

 Is a lace-up brace better than a sleeve for basketball?